How to Find Your Perfect Home

 What to Know: Mortgages

 There may never be a better time to move to the suburbs.
-Interest rates are near historic lows, meaning you can get more home for your money.
-And homebuyers have plenty of options when it comes to a home mortgage — including those that don’t require a 20 percent down payment.
+Interest rates are on the rise, so the longer you wait the less home you might be able to afford.
+Luckily, homebuyers have plenty of options when it comes to a home mortgage — including those that don’t require a 20 percent down payment.
 See which loan is best for you.

 Benefits of Living in a Master-Planned Community